 Spreadsheet to control inventory

-The use of a spreadsheet as a manual way to control inventory works best for smaller businesses that don’t keep much stock or have a lot of different kinds of inventory.
+The use of a spreadsheet as a manual inventory control technique works best for smaller businesses that don’t keep much stock or have a lot of different kinds of inventory.
 Keeping a spreadsheet is less expensive than the other two, but inventory control can be harder to maintain.
-Your team members will not, though, have to spend time learning to use an automated system.
+Your team members will not, though, have to spend time learning to use an automated system for inventory control purposes.

 While you may feel it gives you a better sense of control, manual inventory control through the use of a spreadsheet is far more prone to human error and is labor-intensive.
 Supply chain management may also be harder to maintain because it will require an employee to keep track of multiple moving parts.
 The replenishment of stock will also be harder to track in a manual system.